Dark Ages Campaign Acts #3 & #4 Recap

 Act #4 Fighting with Frost Giants

 As our characters pulled up to the monastery, we were greeted by monks.
 They told us a story of these artifact tablets representing light and dark magic.
-If one of these tablets is destroyed, it puts the world out of balance as far as which magic takes over.
+If one of these tablets is destroyed, it puts the world out of balance as far as magic takes over.
 The light tablet is located at the bottom of Lake Constance farther north than the monastery.
-Our characters have decided to find the tablets and either destroy them or give them to the monks for safe keeping.
+Our characters have decided to find the tablets and either destroy them or give them to the monks for safekeeping.

-As we attempt to go to Lake Constance, our group is surrounded by huge Frost Giants.
+As we attempt to go to Lake Constance, our group is surrounded by Frost Giants.
 Unlike our previous session, we couldn’t befriend them and we were forced to fight for our lives.
-Althaea didn’t do a whole lot with them, but was able to deal 8 damage to one with the firebolt spell.
+Althaea didn’t do a whole lot with them but was able to deal eight damage to one with the firebolt spell.
 Unfortunately, one of the Frost Giants was able to severely wound Mrs. Waffles, my wolf.
 I had to use my last red vial to heal her, otherwise she would have perished.
 Our group was lucky because these Frost Giants had up to 68 HP.
-After looting their corpses, we see fire in the general area where Rose’s cottage was.
+After looting their corpses, we see a fire in the general area where Rose’s cottage was.

 Recapping these past two sessions, Althaea didn’t have a huge role in either of them.
 However, it’s been exciting to see my boyfriend become more involved with the campaign.
-I’m not sure if he would ever seek out DnD without me involved, but it’s fun for me to see him getting excited about the game.
-Our next session is next weekend and now that Althaea is a level #5, I’m hoping she will kick some ass while riding Mrs. Waffles.
+I’m not sure if he would ever seek out Dungeons & Dragons without me involved, but it’s fun for me to see him getting excited about the game.
+Our next session is next weekend and I’m curious to see what our Dungeon Master has planned.

 6 thoughts on “Dark Ages Campaign Acts #3 & #4 Recap